 I aim for a play dough-like texture, there shouldn't be any cracks but it also shouldn't be a wet dough.

 Add the tofu gradually to avoid making the mixture too wet.
-If you find the mixture is a bit too dry, add ½ tsp more silken tofu (or water) at a time and keep kneading until it forms a smooth ball.
+If you find the mixture is a bit too dry, add silken tofu (or water) 1/2 a tsp at a time and keep kneading until it forms a smooth ball.
+In Japanese there is a saying that the texture should feel like an earlobe.

 To make all the dango uniform, I measure out each ball using a digital scale.
 Each ball should be approximately 15g.

-While they're boiling, prepare a bowl of ice cold water.
-Once the dango are cooked, transfer the dango to the ice water to holt the cooking process and cool them down.
+Once the dango are cooked, transfer them to the ice water to stop the cooking process and cool them down.

 Once cool, I recommend placing the dango on a piece of kitchen paper and allowing them to air dry a little.
 If you try to stack them while they are still wet, they will slide and the pyramid of dango will fall down.

-Once they've dried enough, arrange the dango so that there are 9 at the base (3x3), 4 in the middle (2x2) and 2 at the top (1x2) like below.
+Once they’ve dried enough, arrange the dango so that there are 9 at the base (3×3) and 4 in the middle (2×2).
+These layers should be all white.

 Tsukimi dango are best eaten on the day that they're made, however if you want to make them in advance they freeze well.
 You can freeze them for up to one month in an airtight freezable container or ziplock bag, simply defrost at room temperature for 30 mins to 1 hour before eating.